lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 3.0.8 =
+* Fixed an issue with shortcodes not displaying properly on MyBookTable pages.
+* Fixed an bug that caused MyBookTable pages to redirect to the home page on certain setups.
+* Added support for shortcodes in Book Blurbs.
+* Added support for the max_books option in the Author Media Shortcode Editor.

 = 3.0.7 =
 * Fixed a bug that sometimes prevented MyBookTable from verifing API Keys